-Coo Gas i) When was your central heating system or partial central heating system installed?
+Gas If you have answered yes, please answer the three questions below:i) When was your central heating system or partial central heating system installed?
 April 2023 (ii) Do you have a maintenance contract for the central heating system?
 If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar ed?
-3. Energy Performance Certification Energy Performance Certificate Does your property have an I than 10 years old?
-Energy Performance Certif icate which is less Yes 9.
-Issues that may have affected your property э.
+8. Energy Performance Certification ate Does your property have an I than 10 years old?
+Energy Performance Certif ficate which is less Yes 9.
+Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is insurance claim? any outstanding b.
-Are you aware of the existence of asbestos in your property?
-No If you have answered yes, please give details: 10.
-Services а.
+No If you have answered yes, is insurance claim? the damage the subject of any outstanding b.
+Are you aware of the existen ce of asbestos in your pro perty?
+No If you have answered yes, ple ease give details: 10.
+Services a.
 Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes EON Water mains or private water supply Yes Scottish Water Electricity Yes EON Mains drainage No

 Telephone No Cable TV or satellite No Broadband Yes Shell b.
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank?
-Yes (ii) Do you have a mainter nance contract for your septic tank?
-No If have answered yes, det maintenance contract: ails of the company wit h which you have a 11.
-Responsibilities for shared or common areas a.
+Is there a septic tank syst em at your property?
+Yes If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank?
+Yes (ii) Do you have a mainter nance contract for your s septic tank?
+No If have answered yes, details of the company with which you have a maintenance contract: 11.
+Responsibilities for share ed or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-If you have answered ye s, please give details: but maintenance is shared. been no issues or disputes. b.
-Is there a responsibility roof, common stairwell of Not Applica ble If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+If you have answered yes, please give details: but maintenance is shared. been no issues or disputes. b.
+Is there a responsibility roof, common stairwell of - Not Applica ble If you have answered ye s, please give details: Die C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 Yes d.
 Do you have the right to for example to put out you boundaries?
 No If you have answered ye s, please give details: e.
-As far as you are aware, walk over your property maintain their boundaries , for example to put ou No If you have answered ye s, please give details:
+As far as you are aware, walk over your property maintain their boundaries , for example to put out No If you have answered ye s, please give details: